-Many of us want a balanced life with our lifestyle, career, and motherhood.
+Many of us want to live a balanced life with our lifestyle, career, and motherhood.
 However, getting to that ideal life can sometimes be difficult for many of us as women.
 We oftentimes even become resentful of others on social media if we see them thriving in their lives.

 However, there’s absolutely no reason to want someone else’s lifestyle when you’re the person in control of your own destiny.
 You are the one who knows yourself best and knows what lifestyle you want for yourself.

-"But how do I get there?" you may be asking yourself daily.
-Well, I'm here to shed an important light on this topic that has become a passion of mine to actually help women to see beyond their crazy, dysfunctional lives and to look for a more balanced well-lived life that is actually needed for a better mental, emotional, and physical well-being.
+“But how do I get there?” you may be asking yourself daily.
+Well, I’m here to shed important light on this topic that has become a passion of mine to actually help women to see beyond their crazy, dysfunctional lives and to look for a more balanced well-lived life that is actually needed for a better mental, emotional, and physical well-being.

 So here are the ways to identify whether or not you’re living a balanced life and how you can move into one if that’s not your scenario.